 General Graduate Requirements

-All graduate programs at Columbus State University require that students hold a baccalaureate or master degree from a college or university accredited by one of the regional accrediting associations.
+All graduate programs at Columbus State University require that students hold a baccalaureate or master's degree from a college or university recognized by a Council for Higher Accreditation (CHEA) institutional or program accreditor.
 Specific admission requirements for each graduate program are included with the description of that program in the section, Graduate Academic Programs.

 New applicants must submit a formal application to the Admissions Office along with a $50 non-refundable application fee.
 Georgia residents 62 years of age or older and soldiers serving on active duty are exempt from this fee.
 Documentation to support the exemption will be required when the application is submitted.
 All applicants, with the exception of foreign nationals, must provide Social Security numbers, which can be obtained at any Social Security office (social security numbers are required for institutional purposes only).
 As required under the University System of Georgia policy, a completed certificate of immunization must be received before enrollment.
 Forms are available at http://admissions.columbusstate.edu/forms/.
 Specific programs may require additional items such as a resume and/or letters of recommendation.

 Admission credentials must be filed on or before the deadline date listed on the calendar in this catalog.
 Official consideration is given to an application only after all credentials are received.
 Ordinarily, application processing requires from three to six weeks.
 Applicants who wish to defer their date of entry to the University should submit an Admission Application Change Form found at http://admissions.columbusstate.edu/forms/.
 After a year has elapsed, a new application and all official transcripts must be resubmitted if the transcript is not already on file.

 Students furnishing the University with false, incomplete, or misleading information relating to their application or academic record will be subject to denial or dismissal.